-It must be very difficult for you to cope with three children with ASD having meltdowns all at the same time.
+It must be very difficult for you to cope with three children on the Autism spectrum having meltdowns all at the same time.

 We are not aware of any research on meltdowns after school in children with ASD.
 However, the same behaviour can be observed in many children without disabilities.
 Children do ‘play up’ more in the presence of people whom they trust and who love them unconditionally.

 With this in mind, you could try ruling out any of the basic causes of behavior change.
 For example:

 Are your children hungry?

 Ask the teachers if they could observe your children’s eating routines.
 If they aren’t eating enough during the day, perhaps an after-school snack might help.